-As required by this section, data and information to complete the following Resource and Use Inventory and Effects Evaluation and Special Resource and Use Review Standards is required from the applicant, prior to the regulating agencies making any decision.
+An applicant must provide the regulating agencies the data and information to complete the Resource and Use Inventory and Effects Evaluation and apply the Special Resource and Use Review Standards, prior to the regulating agencies making any decision.
 State agencies will assist the applicant by providing readily available data and other information as applicable to the review process.
-Relevant inventory information included in the application(s) to federal agencies by the applicant may be used to meet the requirements of this section.
+An applicant may use relevant inventory information included in a project application to a federal agency to meet the requirements of this subsection.